rcl-learn/docs/site/shareddomain.md

 - Once the shared domain is created, you can navigate to your site using the URL displayed in the ``Shared Domain Name`` page.

+- Note: You cannot have both a Shared Domain Name and a Custom Domain Name at the same time, one must be deleted.

 {: .warning }
 Multiple creation and deletion of a shared domain is an expensive compute operation and is not allowed.
 Your site may be disabled for this type of action.